ZGCTroy/CamI2V/README.md

 !!!!!
 Code is not complete and clean.
 Environment installer, training scripts, evaluation code and gradio demo are on the way.
 In addition, we implement camera control methods using code injected to lvdm, which is not easy for python beginners.
 We will reconstruct code in several weeks. !!!!

+- [x]  :fire: 2024/12/24: Integrate [Qwen2-VL](https://github.com/QwenLM/Qwen2-VL) in gradio demo, you can now caption your own input image by this powerful VLM.
 - [x]  :fire: 2024/12/23: Release 256x256 checkpoint of [CamI2V](https://huggingface.co/MuteApo/CamI2V/blob/main/256_cami2v.pt).
 Higher resolution is on the way, please stay tuned!
 - [x]  :fire: 2024/12/16: Release 256x256 checkpoint of [MotionCtrl](https://huggingface.co/MuteApo/CamI2V/blob/main/256_motionctrl.pt) and [CameraCtrl](https://huggingface.co/MuteApo/CamI2V/blob/main/256_cameractrl.pt) on DynamiCrafter.
 - [x]  :fire: 2024/12/09: Release training configs and scripts.